tidymodels/broom/tests/testthat/_snaps/geepack.md

     Code
       td2 <- tidy(fit, conf.int = FALSE, exponentiate = TRUE)
     Condition
-      Warning in `tidy.geeglm()`:
+      Warning:
-      Exponentiating coefficients, but model did not use a log or logit link function
+      Coefficients will be exponentiated, but the model didn't use a `log` or `logit` link.